 - mixing, and flow through the process (Continuous Stirred Tank Reactors (CSTRs) to Plug Flow Digesters).

-Any of the above techniques employed may be optimized for:
+Any of the above techniques employed may be optimized using any of a number of technologies for:

 - biogas volume production per unit of incoming carbon content, or